 Renovations and refurbishments cannot be done often, especially if you’re a smaller property.
 Become smarter with your choices when doing one by choosing styles that are classic and outlive the short-lived currently trending styles.

-Switch the patterned linen for more neutral and solid colours.
+Switch the patterned linen for more neutral and solid colors.
 Choose textiles made from more natural fibers such as cotton and down feathers.
 It won’t break the bank, yet give your guests a sense of modern comfort.
 Get rid of dated pictures and memorabilia on walls.
 Perhaps you can acquire local art for less or give space to an upcoming artist to showcase their work.

 Hire a project manager, but stay involved